CAIA CHILDREN & YOUTH POLICIES & PROCEDURES

 Safeguarding children is the responsibility of everyone.

-The Centre for Armenian Information & Advice (CAIA) recognises its responsibility to safeguard and promote the welfare of children within the legal framework of the Children Acts 1989 and 2004 and any other subsequent changes in legislation.
+The Centre for Armenian Information & Advice (CAIA) recognises its responsibility to safeguard and promote the welfare of children within the legal framework of the Children Acts 1989 and 2004, the Working Together to Safeguard Children 2023 guidance and any other subsequent changes in legislation.

 We are aware that many children are the victims of different kinds of abuse and that they can be subjected to social factors that have an adverse impact upon their lives – including domestic violence, substance misuse, bullying, child prostitution and ritualistic abuse.